NadeeshaSewwandhi/Explainable-AI-Based-Financial-Fraud-Detection-System/README.md

 # Handling Class Imbalance

-A major challenge in the project was the highly imbalanced nature of the fraud dataset, where legitimate transactions significantly outnumbered fraudulent transactions.
+A major challenge in the project was the highly imbalanced nature of the fraud dataset, in which legitimate transactions significantly outnumbered fraudulent ones.

 To address this problem, Synthetic Minority Over-sampling Technique (SMOTE) was incorporated into the model development process.
 SMOTE generates synthetic samples for the minority class, helping the model learn patterns associated with fraudulent transactions rather than being biased toward the majority class.